blaenk/blaenk.github.io/provider/notes/rust.markdown

 let result = rx.recv();
 ```

-A regular `Chan` and `Port` created by `comm::channel` can't be used by more than one task.
+A regular `Sender` and `Receiver` created by `comm::channel` can't be used by more than one task.
 Attempting to do so leads to an error, since the first task to use it becomes its owner.
-Instead it's possible to use a `SharedChan` by calling `clone` on the endpoint.
+Instead it's necessary to clone the given endpoint.

 ``` rust
 let (tx, rx) = comm::channel();